Open College of the Arts: Courses

 An award-winning MA in Fine Art was launched in 2011.
 The MA in Graphic Design was launched in 2021.
-Degrees are awarded by the University for the Creative Arts.
+Degrees are awarded by the Open University.

 The OCA has an open-door academic policy for its level 1 courses.
 Each student is assigned one of the college's 115 specialist tutors, who are arts practitioners and have experience teaching in higher education.
 The tutors' responsibilities are limited to marking and providing feedback on student assignments.

 Courses offered by the OCA are frequently updated or rewritten and new courses are added from time to time.
-Recent introductions are graphic design, illustration, digital film production and visual culture and there are new courses in photography and printmaking, adding to existing courses in these areas.
+Recent introductions are graphic design, illustration, digital film production and visual culture and there are new short courses in photography and psychogeography, adding to existing courses in these areas.
 Students and tutors all work from home and there is a well attended programme of study visits.

 Management

 As a charity the OCA is overseen by a board of trustees.